danilozag1992/TIC-TAC-TOE-RSPEC/README.md

 ## Instructions
 - To play Tic-tac-toe, cd into the /bin directory
 - run the main.rb file. ( ruby main.rb in terminal to get started)
-- To test run this on terminal rspec
+- To test run this on terminal RSpec
 # RSpec

 Behaviour Driven Development for Ruby